jabedhasan21/Notes/Git/README.md

  `$ git config --global user.signingkey 365F613EF4097A0A`

 + If you aren't using the GPG suite, paste the text below to add the GPG key to your bash profile: `echo 'export GPG_TTY=$(tty)' >> ~/.bash_profile`

++ Signing commits using GPG: `$ git commit -S -m your commit message`

++ After you create your commit, provide the passphrase you set up when you generated your GPG key.

 That's It. :)